factor/factor/SSL-CONCURRENCY-AUDIT.md

   accesses to the affected flags now use these operations consistently.
 * Check pthread_setspecific failure rather than silently losing the current VM.

 These changes retain cooperative Factor threads.
-The waiter tokens, caches, reference counters, and container mutations still rely on that execution model.
+The wait queues, caches, reference counters, and container mutations still rely on that execution model.

 ## Validation